PZI Teacher Archives

 Predicament koans give a nod to the perilous, loony nature of life right now.
 It is the dangerous situation of being alive—anything can happen.
 Linji said, “We can’t stay here long,” so relish it!
 Even in the middle of a disaster you can have a marvelous time.
 What constitutes a predicament?
 You oppose what is happening, by overlaying what should be going on.
 Music for meditation from Jordan McConnell & Michael Wilding.
 Recorded in the Sunday Temple on September 11, 2022.

 The 3rd of John Tarrant’s Sunday series on predicament koans.
-John talks about the Great Kalpa Fire.
-(Kalpa is a great age, eon, or universe.)
-Opening Talk from John’s Sunday Session on September 18, 2022.
-19 minutes.
-(Complete video also available.)
+John talks about the Great Kalpa Fire koan.
+A kalpa is a great age, eon, or universe.
+Opening Talk excerpted from Sunday Zen on September 18, 2022.
+(Complete Sunday Zen video also available.)

 Predicament Koans: The Great Kalpa Fire – 2 Zen Teachers & 3 Opinions on the Great Destruction

 Excerpt from the 3rd of John Tarrant’s Sunday series on predicament koans.
 John talks about the Great Kalpa Fire.
 (Kalpa is a great age, eon, or universe.)
-Recording from the beginning of John’s Sunday Talk on September 18, 2022.
+Recording from the beginning of Sunday Zen on September 18, 2022.
 10 minutes.

 The Great Kalpa Fire – A Predicament Koan